 As I was talking to a young person currently dealing with a difficult disappointment, I realized that there are just some things in life that will always bother us.
 People often say, “You will get over it,” and literally, we do.
 We find a way to move on.
 But, when we think about or are reminded of the experience, it may bring back significant emotions, even if for a moment.

 I mean, how can you tell someone that the death of a loved one, the collapse of a major dream, or an unanticipated disappointment may not always bring back not-so-happy feelings?
 Yes, the feelings will likely not be as strong as when the experience first happened, but you may always feel uneasy when remembering it.

 So, I gave that person many different examples of some of my worse disappointments in life in an attempt to encourage them, only to find myself ending each story with “there may always be a part of it that still bothers you.”
 As they confidently asserted that they will never get over their disappointment, I could only respond with “for the rest of your life it may bother you, but you will find a way to get over it.”

 Such is life.
 Many times disappointments are like the hurdles we touch or knock over.
 Ideally, we may not want to experience disappointment, but typically, we do.
 It is a part of life.
-When we hit a hurdle, the feelings will likely never be ones of pride or ecstasy, so all we can do is focus on moving over the hurdles to come.
+When we hit a hurdle, the feelings will likely never be ones of pride or happiness.
+So, all we can do is focus on moving over the next hurdles to come.